-8. Comedy and cheerful movie videos are good.
-If she’s housebound, the gift of your time to watch them with her will be welcome too.
+8. Comedy and cheerful movies are good.
+If she's housebound, the gift of your time to watch them with her will be welcome too.
 Laughter sometimes is the best medicine, and shared laughter is even better.

 9. Listening to music was an important part of healing for me.
 A gift of uplifting tunes could help renew her spirit.
 Look for songs in the genres she enjoys.
 A hard rock fan isn't suddenly going to like listening to New Age rainforest sounds just because she's in radiation.